espruino/EspruinoDocs/tutorials/ESP8266_WifiUsage.md

 Using the ESP8266 with Wifi
 ===========================

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/ESP8266_WifiUsage**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 This tutorial provides an intro to using Espruino running on the ESP8266 over Wifi instead of hooked up via the serial port.